-3) Rest for a moment, and the begin to turn left and right again — but with this change: Fix your eyes on something at head level, right in front of you.
+3) Rest for a moment, and then turn left and right again — but with this change: Fix your eyes on something at head level, right in front of you.
 Notice how this limits the motion of your head.
-The head can still turn left and right, from foot but not nearly as far.
-Continue to do this and scan your body as from foot to head.
+The head can still turn left and right, from the foot but not nearly as far.
+Continue to do this and scan your body from foot to head.
 Does the fixing of the eyes change the body motion?
 Do you hold your breath?

 5) Continue swinging left and right, and now make another change: Hold both the eyes and the head still in space and let the rest of your body continue to turn left and right.
 Holding the head and eyes fixed will limit the turning motion of the body considerably.
 Again, scan your body, noting all details.
 Notice your breathing and pay attention to your entire visual field.
 Think of your head and feet, which are still, while the rest of your body turns between them.

-7) Now pick up your poles and find a wide, easy slope.
-Try these same swinging motion while skiing very slowly across the slope, first in one direction, then the other.
+7) Now, pick up your poles and find a wide, easy slope.
+Try these same swinging motions while skiing very slowly across the slope, first in one direction, then the other.
 If you hold both poles by the middle in one hand, they will not interfere with the turning motion.

 8) After you have spent about an hour doing this entire routine, put the exercise out of your mind and just ski in your normal way.

-When you succeed in improving your use of the tonic and self-righting mechanismsusing this exercise, you will find a surprising improvement in your skiing.
-Thefeeling of lightness and ease is almost indescribable.
-You may feel as if youhad been wearing a heavy suit of armor for years without knowing it.
-Suddenlyit’s gone, and at last you feel like the skier you always wanted to be, graceful,light on your feet, and relaxed.
+When you improve your use of the tonic and self-righting mechanisms using this exercise, you will find a surprising improvement in your skiing.
+The feeling of lightness and ease is almost indescribable.
+You may feel as if you had been wearing a heavy suit of armor for years without knowing it.
+Suddenly it’s gone, and at last, you feel like the skier you always wanted to be, graceful, light on your feet, and relaxed.
 That’s definitely worth an hour of your time.